shlomimatichin/Pymake3/docs/manual.md

 ### Configuring your project

-To use pymake2 in your projects, at the very least, you need to download and store a copy of `pymake2.py` in your project somewhere. pymake2 should normally be stored in `build/pymake2`, but this can be configured if needed.
-If you intend to use one of the templates for your project, you need to make a decision:
+To use pymake2 in your projects, download the latest pymake2 release and store the binary file in your project.
+Normally, pymake2 should be stored in a `build` directory in your project root, but this can be configured.

-1. Modify the template script as needed for your project and store it in your project root, for example `make.py`.
-2. Write your own, separate make script and import the template script from it.
-In this case, you should store the template file together with `pymake2.py` for easy access from your own make script.
+You also need to write a make script.
+To get started quickly, you could take a look at one of the examples

-When you have saved the needed files into your project, you can run pymake2 on it by invoking your make script in the project root.
+When you have saved pymake2 and your make script into your project directory, you can run it by invoking your make script in the project root.
 If, for example, you saved your script to `make.py`, begin making your project by typing `python make.py` in your project root.
 Alternatively, you can just type `./make.py` if you're using Linux.

 ### Writing make scripts

-Make scripts for pymake2 are written in the Python language.
+Make scripts for pymake2 are written in the Python programming language.
 For the sake of clarity, we discuss a few aspects of pymake2 individually before presenting a complete make script.

-Firstly, you should place `pymake2.py` in build/pymake2/ in your project folder.
-Then, pymake2 can be imported in the following way:
+Firstly, you should place `pymake2` in the `build` directory in your project root.
+Then, pymake2 can be imported into your make script in the following way:

 ```python
 import sys